Whatsapp Icon

 • What support services are available for patients undergoing Myeloma treatment?

-Support services can include counseling, nutritional advice, and pain management programs.
+Support services can include counselling, nutritional advice, and pain management programs.

 • How often will I need check-ups during and after treatment?